ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/third-party-charting/index.md

 ## Inline Graphs using jQuery Sparklines

-jQuery Sparklines is a great library that offers small but rich graphs - ideal for use within ag-Grid.
+jQuery Sparklines is a great library that offers small but rich graphs - ideal for use within AG Grid.

 In this example we demonstrate the following: